DinorahGV02/web102_prework/README.md

-# WEB102 Prework - *WEB102 PREWORK*
+# WEB102 Prework - *Straberry Crowdfunding*

 Submitted by: **Dinorah Garcia Vasquez**

-**WEB102 PREWORK** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**WEB102 PREWORK Alternative Website Version** is a website with alternative style called "Straberry Crowdfunding" for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **7** hours spent in total